rsonger/software-engineering-lab/_posts/2025-06-11-parametric_geometry.md

 When the number of points is small and we draw straight lines between each consecutive point, we get common polygons such as hexagons (6 points) and octagons (8 points).
 As the number of points increases, we get shapes that look closer and closer to a circle (imagine 32 points, for example).

-Since shapes are drawn in OpenGL with triangles that define their vertices in counterclockwise order, we can draw a regular polygon as a series of triangles that all share a center point.
+Since shapes are drawn in OpenGL with triangles that define their vertices in counterclockwise order, we should draw each regular polygon as a series of triangles that all share a center point.
 The image below shows how we can do this by dividing the polygon into equal slices like a pizza.
 We can see that the number of slices is the same as the number of sides for the polygon as well as the number of vertices.
 For an octogon with eight sides like the one pictured below, the angle of every slice is $\theta=\frac{2\pi}{8}=\frac{\pi}{4}$ and the equations for the circumference of the circle give us the vertices,